Airport guide - Philippines - Asia

 Know whether your accommodation is closer to a rail hub, bus stop, or taxi rank before you land.

 Avoid overbuying passes before you understand the airport fare rules.
-In many cities, the airport transfer uses different ticket logic than normal urban rides.
+In many cities, the airport transfer uses a different ticket setup than normal urban rides.

 Keep one fallback route ready in case lines are long, counters are closed, or your flight arrives off schedule.

-Night skyline in Manila
+Night in Manila

 Photo by Patrickroque01